 The Catskills are one of the top culinary escapes in the nation.
-While the region has always had a legacy of excellent cuisine, the recent surge of new farms alongside a yearning to understand where food sources originate have prompted local restaurateurs to incorporate locally sourced products into their menus in unexpected ways.
+While the region has always had a legacy of excellent cuisine, the recent surge of new farms and farmers markets alongside a yearning to understand where food sources originate have prompted local restaurateurs to incorporate locally sourced products into their menus in unexpected ways.

-While exploring the beautiful Catskills region on your own and discovering new sights, smells, tastes, and sounds is always recommended, there are a few farm-to-table hotspots that are not to be missed during a visit to the Catskills.
+While exploring the beautiful Catskills region on your own and discovering new sights, smells, tastes, and sounds is always recommended, there are a few farm-to-table restaurants that are not to be missed during a visit to the Catskills.

 - The Heron in Narrowsburg is open for brunch and dinner, and incorporates the agricultural bounty of the region into its food and drink menus as much as possible.

-- Table on Ten in Bloomville might have a simplistic façade, but step inside and you'll discover that they serve up anything but ordinary, complex cuisine that magically fuses together the flavors of the region.
+- Table on Ten in Bloomville might have a simplistic façade, but step inside and you'll discover that they serve up anything but ordinary, complex cuisine that magically fuses together the flavors of the Catskills.

 - Deer Mountain Inn in Tannersville offers rustic and luxurious lodging, as well as an excellent menu with a variety of simple and small plates that allow locally sourced ingredients to really shine.

-- Peekamoose Restaurant & Tap Room in Big Indian is the founding establishment of farm-to-table dining in the Catskills.
+- Peekamoose Restaurant & Tap Room in Big Indian is the founding establishment of farm-to-table restaurants in the Catskills.
 Serving up locally sourced dishes since 2004, they've inspired countless others to do the same.

 - Lucky Dog Farm & Café in Hamden utilizes fresh, local and organic ingredients whenever possible, many of which come from the Lucky Dog Farm.
 Eat in or grab a meal to go, and peruse the adjoining Lucky Dog Farm Store's selection of local products and wares.

-- Catskill Lodge in Windham offers comfy and classic country accommodations with breakfast served daily and cooked by your hosts with love and local ingredients from right down the road.
+- Catskill Lodge in Windham offers comfy and classic country accommodations with breakfast served daily and cooked by your hosts with love and ingredients from right down the road.

 - The Catskills are New York's New Culinary Retreat, Conde Nast